 3.10.1.
-Copper Cable
+Copper Cable Grounding

-The illustration below shows how to make the grounding connection to the microinverter using solid copper wire.
-This is a side view of the grounding clip installed on the Q1200.
+The illustration below shows how to make the grounding bond to the microinverter using microinverter ground lug.
+This is a side view of the grounding clip installed on the Q3-2000.
+This grounding lug is internally bonded to the microinverter ground screw and provides a high-level of ground bond between the microinverter enclosure and the system ground.

-Figure 26: Grounding the micro inverter.
+Figure 26: Grounding lug of the microinverter.